khonsulabs/bonsaidb-www/content/benchmarks.md

 #### ACID-compliant Document Inserts

-These benchmarks measures the ACID-compliant insert speed of documents of varying sizes.
+These benchmarks measure the ACID-compliant insert speed of documents of varying sizes.
 Random data is utilized for the document contents, which is a worst-case scenario when enabling compression.

 Results from a [Scaleway](https://scaleway.com) GP1-XS instance: